Ankitasaurav/Magic-clue-app.github.io/README.md

 Instructions:

-•Select No if you don't find your preferred place in the list.
+- Select No if you don't find your preferred place in the list.

-•Press Yes if your favourite place is visible on that list.
+- Press Yes if your favourite place is visible on that list.

 Now,
 Sit back and see your preferred favourite place being guessed by me.